 Biofabbing & Ecology - BioFabLab Summer Workshop summer 2019

-A 2,5 week introduction workshop to biology, ecology and digital fabrication.
+A 2 week introduction workshop to interactive digital systems through biology, ecology and environmental sensors

 We are surrounded inside and out by bacteria and microbes, we are eating living organisms, animals and plants, and we are ourselves an animal.
 Everything we do and design interact with the ecosystem that we are a part of.
 As technologies in biology advance, we not only encourage but find it crucial for different disciplines to come together, and understand how we effect and co-evolve our biosphere.